#RBHTWENTY in The Drum

 Five years on, many of YBD’s discoveries are now becoming well-known names, such as Sophie Hulme, Eudon Choi, Simeon Farrar and JW Anderson.
 “Every penny made by YBD is ploughed back into the brand’s further development.
 The real benefit for RBH is that creating YBD has further energised us as an agency and given us somewhere to play and experiment.
 Our creative teams, our developers, can try new things there – and establish the proof to take to clients who have boards to convince,” says Hepburn.
 “Our work on YBD also now means that we are renowned in the fashion sector as an agency that supports and puts its money where its mouth is and I think that will position us well in the future.”

-RBH’s Commercial Director, Angel Gibbons believes that the agency and the marketing sector will continue to evolve, pointing to how business incubation, business consultancy and market forecasting services are all becoming more common within RBH’s work with its clients.
-She says: “We formalised out business consultancy services as our ‘Brandskates’ proposition and that has been at the heart of some of the best work we’ve done over the past couple of years.
+RBH’s Director of Account Handling, Natalie Griffiths, believes that the agency and the marketing sector will continue to evolve, pointing to how business consultancy and market forecasting services are all becoming more common within RBH’s work with its clients.
+She says: “We formalised our business consultancy services proposition and that has been at the heart of some of the best work we’ve done over the past couple of years.
 We also have access to a number of trend forecasting bodies and groups and it’s been interesting to see the interplay between the various sectors we work with – between fashion and automotive, for example.

 Hepburn concludes: “A few years back, we told our automotive friends that there would be a trend towards white cars and they laughed us out of the room.
 If you look at the volume of white vehicles on the road now, you can probably guess that they take our predictions a bit more seriously these days!”